California bucket list: 27 of the best places to visit in California that will make your California dreams come true.

 Just make sure you are geared up properly if you are hoping to surf here though: the water in this part of California is really cold!

-Pacific Coast Highway, CA Highway 1
+Pacific Coast Highway, CA Highway 1 – experience one of the best road trips in the world

 It is the one you see in the movies, the one that makes you dream of getting a convertible, turn the music on and just drive.